weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 ## How to migrate your code

-This workflow describes the process one would follow to migrate their codebase to the v3 client.
+This example compares v2 client code and v3 client code.
+To update v2 client code, follow these steps:

 1. Install the [v3 client package](https://www.npmjs.com/package/weaviate-client).
-1. Edit your code to [import](./typescript-v3.md#import-the-client) the v3 client package.
+1. Edit your v2 code to [import](./typescript-v3.md#import-the-client) the v3 client package.
-1. Edit your your [client instantiation](./typescript-v3.md#connect-to-weaviate) code as per your connection method i.e. local, custom or WCS.
+1. Edit your v2 [client instantiation](./typescript-v3.md#connect-to-weaviate) code.
-1. Edit your code snippets respecting the [collection first](./typescript-v3.md#design-philosophy) of the v3 client.
+1. Edit your code to reflect the [collection first](./typescript-v3.md#design-philosophy) client orientation.

-Consider this sample v2 code.
-The v3 code demonstrates the changes you need to make to convert your code.
+Consider this sample of v2 code.
+The corresponding v3 code demonstrates the changes you need to make to convert your code.

 <Tabs groupId="languages">
 <TabItem value="jsv3" label="JS/TS (v3)">